martiniantaylor/ICES_sea_bass/README.md

 ***

-# 09_pairwise_sea_distance_v2.R
+## 09_pairwise_sea_distance_v2.R

+## Overview
-This project calculates pairwise sea distances between sea bass spawning and feeding sites using a marine distance function.
+This script calculates pairwise sea distances between sea bass spawning and feeding sites using a marine distance function.
 The script relies on shapefiles and a function sourced from Jorge Assis's GitHub repository.

 ## Required Files